 Some records indicate that Chinese and Korean cultural influences reached Japan as early as the 7th century AD and the origins of certain Japanese games can be traced to these influences.
 One such game was a matching game and the Japanese adaptation made use of hand painted pictures of natural objects on seashells.

 The use of suit signs first came to Japan from Europe when Portuguese explorers reached Japan in 1542 or 1543 bringing their playing cards with them.
 Their cards were banned in a prohibition of 1648; however, they re-appeared in disguised forms and evolved into several variant types.
-Local versions of Portuguese cards with dragons on the Aces either depicted court figures in contemporary western costume or were the product of idiosyncratic interpretations in local idiom.
+Local versions of Portuguese cards with dragons on the Aces either depicted court figures in contemporary western costume or were the product of interpretations in local idiom.
 The small size of many Japanese cards is sometimes reckoned as due to European sailors trimming their cards to keep the edges sharp for play.

 The playing-cards of Japan, the well-known hana-gamta or flower cards, have a similar ancestry to those of China.
 One card in each of the twelve suits, which are named after flowers corresponding with the twelve months, retains a device called a tanzaku, with its appropriate number in the series of months...